 Three of the large organic molecules necessary for the formation of life have been detected around the stars at a level up to 100 times higher than that predicted by the models.

-Analysis of the unique "fingerprints" in the light emitted by the material around young stars revealed "significant reservoirs" of large organic molecules needed to form the basis of life.
+Analysis of the unique "fingerprints" in the light emitted by the material around the young stars revealed "significant reservoirs" of large organic molecules needed to form the basis of life.
 Results that speak for themselves: the chemical conditions that have produced life on Earth are much, much more widely throughout the Galaxy.

 Let's start with the basics